Dual BA Program students will earn two bachelor’s degrees - one from Sciences Po and one from Columbia University.

 Years One and Two

-As a Dual BA Program student, you’ll begin your college education by spending two years at one of three Sciences Po campuses, each of which is devoted to studying the social sciences of a particular region of the world.
+As a Dual BA Program student, you’ll begin your college education by spending two years at one of four Sciences Po campuses, each of which is devoted to studying the social sciences of a particular region of the world.

 Years Three and Four